EricBoersma/ericboersma.github.io/_posts/2019-05-24-nodejs-vs-python.md

 ---
 layout: post
-title: Comparing Node JS and Python for Beginner webapps
+title: Comparing Node JS and Python for Beginners
 ---

 I took a deep dive recently into NodeJS and Python for someone writing their first webapp.